 Irish complexions and the sun don’t mix very successfully.
+This summer’s heatwave is not our friend.
 When you find yourself red raw from the scorching sun, nothing is fun anymore.
 It’s hard to know how to treat it without inflaming the skin and doing more damage.
 Here are some ways you can help ease the pain.

 Don’t underestimate the relief painkillers can bring as with sunburn can come swelling, which is where ibuprofen can be a vital help.
 Aspirin will also tackle the stinging and soreness, and help reduce inflammation, and because they’re non-steroidal anti-inflammatory drugs they are available to purchase in chemists – just be sure to have a snack with them as it isn’t recommended to take these medications on an empty stomach.